 - I can easily access it from my phone while we are traveling

-- It allows me to setup a specific travel calendar, keeping things separated from everything else in our lives
+- Specific travel calendars can be setup just for our trips, keeping things separated from everything else in our lives

 - It's easy to share just the travel calendar with others.